smit4k/EmuOnline/README.md

+> [!WARNING]
+> Dont set this up by yourself right now.
+It's a waste of time and the codebase is a mess.

 # READ THIS
 I'd recommend steering away from trying to host this yourselves, the documentation is a complete mess and it isn't worth your time going around configuring every individual file to make it run properly.
 I will completely overhaul this project later, making it easier to setup and making it more dynamic.
 The project as of right now is **really messy**.